mohsen12999/suduku-solver/README.md

 # suduku-solver
-win form project for solve given suduku
+win form project for solve given suduku.

-##not solve
+## not solve yet
-only solve or help very easy suduku
+only solve or help on very easy suduku.

 ## Todo
-need new analyser
+need new analysis!